gazzar97/Mobile-App-Success-/README.md

 ### Brief description about Regression module

-- we use some of Regression algorithms to implement module which can predict the rate of the app with a high accuracy.
+- we use some of the Regression algorithms to implement module which can predict the rate of the app with a high accuracy.

   * Regression algorithms we used:
      1. Linear Regression
-     2. Ploynomial Regression
+     2. Polynomial Regression

 ### Brief description about Classification module

-- we use some of Classification module to implement module which can classifiy a right category for each app.
+- we use some of the Classification modules to implement module which can classify the right category for each app.

 * Classification algorithms we used: